 The Governance and Nominating Committee provides its recommendations to the Board for approval based on considerations of certain criteria.
 Such criteria include an individual's business experience and skills, independence, judgment, integrity, and ability to commit sufficient time and attention to the activities of the Board.
 Our Guidelines utilize a sliding scale for service on other public company boards, with consideration given to public company leadership roles and outside commitments.
-A director who also serves as our CEO may not serve on more than one board of a public company in addition to our Board, a director who also serves as Chair of our Board should not serve on more than two boards of public companies in addition to our Board, and other directors should not serve on more than three other boards of public companies in addition to our Board.
+A director who also serves as our CEO may not serve on more than one board of a public company in addition to our Board, a director who also serves as Chair of our Board should not serve on more than two boards of public companies in addition to our Board.